 It is recommended to drink celery juice right away in the morning on an empty stomach.
 After consuming 8 to 16 ounces of celery juice, it’s best to let the juice digest for at least 30 minutes.

-Celery juice is not high in calories, however, so after waiting 30 minutes to digest, it’s important to eat a substantial breakfast in order to power through the day.
+After the digestion period, it’s important to eat a substantial breakfast in order to power through the day.